sappelhoff/sappelhoff.github.io/docs/index.rst

 * How is active information accumulation different from passive information accumulation?

-Next to figuring out these questions, I am contributing to the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io>`_\ , an emerging standard for the organization and documentation of neuroimaging data.
+Next to figuring out these questions, I am a maintainer of the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io>`_\ , at the `Center for Reproducible Neuroscience <https://reproducibility.stanford.edu/>`_ at Stanford University.
+BIDS is an emerging standard for the organization and documentation of neuroimaging data.
 BIDS will help making neuroscience more reproducible by facilitating (re)use, sanity-checking, and sharing of scientific data.

-I am also interested in more technical and concrete problems, such as how to accurately mark events in an experiment using consumer grade hardware.
+I am also interested in more technical problems, such as how to accurately mark events in an experiment using consumer grade hardware (`https://sappelhoff.github.io/usb-to-ttl <https://sappelhoff.github.io/usb-to-ttl>`_)

 Finally, I am a strong proponent of open source software and contribute to several software packages such as: